Countercurrents Annual Fund Raising

 The world needs people of principle and journalism of courage – may your tribe increase!
 Most importantly – we urge all you right thinking people out there to dip into your pockets and wallets and contribute to keeping CC alive: any little amount towards this will help.

-In today’s world where the freedom of speech, expression and even of thought is severely under threat – hats off to those brave few who are trying their best in tough circumstances to practice journalism of courage and integrity – and we are happy to support you
+In today’s world where the freedom of speech, expression and even of thought is severely under threat – hats off to those brave few who are trying their best in tough circumstances to practice journalism of courage and integrity.

 Kathy Kelly – Peace Activist, thrice nominated for Nobel Peace Prize